 IRB Committee: This study has been reviewed and approved by the Medical University of South Carolina (MUSC) Institutional Review Board

-This study seeks adults aged 18 to 65 years old who are looking for treatment options that may help them stop using cocaine.
+This study seeks adults aged 18 to 65 years old who are looking for treatment options that may help them stop using cocaine or crack.
 Participants must be willing to comply with the necessary study requirements.
 Eligible individuals may earn up to $1,382 for completing study visits and medication monitoring.

 - You may find that this option supports you in quitting cocaine use.